-Incoterms are an essential subject to understand for companies who engage in cross border trade.
-Incoterms are a system of commercial terms created and updated periodically by the International Chamber of Commerce.
-Incoterms define various structure assignments of roles and responsibilities between seller and buyer.
-This does NOT include payment terms which can be as flexible and creative as two parties can negotiate.
-There are 13 different Incoterms definitions, each of which outline a different profile of commercial terms.
+Incoterms are a critical subject that must be understood and managed by companies that engage in cross border trade.
+Incoterms is the name of a system of commercial terms created and updated periodically by the International Chamber of Commerce which define structural assignments of roles and responsibilities between seller and buyer.
+Incoterms do not define payment terms which are separate and can be as flexible as two parties can negotiate.
+There are 13 Incoterms definitions, each of which outline a profile of commercial terms.

-Each if the 13 different Incoterms designations are different, but on the two ends of the spectrum are:
+Each of the 13 different Incoterms designations are different, but on the two ends of the spectrum are:

 Delivery, Duty Paid (DDP): The Seller retains title through the entire chain that ends at the Buyer’s dock and Seller retains direct responsibility for all activities and risk of ownership until that point.
 All customs clearance, duty, taxes and insurance are the responsibility of the Seller.
 Since Sellers generally will charge some mark-up for these services (if they were to perform them) and sometimes have less scale to leverage favorable rates with international freight forwarders, DDP is arguably the highest cost approach, but this also requires the lowest involvement by the Western Company in the shipment, export and import logistics.

 Why are Incoterms Important?